Vadim Rabinovich: 2014 Ukrainian presidential and parliamentary election

 On 25 March 2014, Rabinovich registered with the Central Election Commission as a self-nominated candidate for the presidency of Ukraine.
 This was partly to counter the characterization of the new Ukrainian government as antisemitic.
 After registering, Rabinovich said: "I want to destroy the myth about an anti-semitic Ukraine which is spreading around the world.
 Probably I'm the most fortunate candidate.
 Today unification is needed, and I'm a unifying candidate.
 I have no maniacal thirst for power, I just want to help the country".
-In the election, he received 2.25% of the vote, with his best showing in Dnipropetrovsk and the Zaporizhzhia, Mykolaiv and Odesa oblasts.
+In the election, he received 2.25% of the vote, with his best showing in the Dnipropetrovsk,Zaporizhzhia, Mykolaiv and Odesa oblasts.
 Rabinovich was elected to the Verkhovna Rada (Ukraine's parliament) the same year, placing fourth on the pro-Russian Opposition Bloc's electoral list.

-In July 2016, Rabinovich suspended his membership with the party, and, together with ex-Opposition Bloc member Yevhen Murayev, created the Opposition Platform — For Life political party.
+In July 2016, Rabinovich suspended his membership of the party, and, together with ex-Opposition Bloc member Yevhen Murayev, created the Opposition Platform — For Life political party.
 However, Rabinovich did not leave the Opposition Bloc parliamentary faction, so as to maintain his status as a People's Deputy.
 On 15 November 2018, Rabinovich announced he would not take part in the 2019 Ukrainian presidential election, but that he would top the party list in the following 2019 Ukrainian parliamentary election.

 In 2021, Rabinovich launched an unsuccessful attempt to impeach Ukrainian President Volodymyr Zelenskyy over the government's shuttering of three television stations deemed to be pro-Russian.

 2022 denunciation and revocation of citizenship

 On 14 February 2022, Rabinovich published a post on Facebook, stating that "the war has started" and blaming the West and Ukraine for it.
-Following the start of the 2022 Russian invasion of Ukraine, he left Ukraine and fled abroad.
+Following the start of the Russian invasion of Ukraine, he left Ukraine and fled abroad.

-On 17 March 2022 his own party Opposition Platform — For Life, due to his support for Russia during the Russian invasion, terminated his term of office as a People's Deputy.
+On 17 March 2022 his own party, Opposition Platform — For Life, terminated his term of office as a People's Deputy due to his support for Russia during the Russian invasion.
 On 6 September 2022 Rabinovich asked the Supreme Court of Ukraine to overturn this decision as an alleged violation of the established parliamentary procedure.

-In April, Chesno and the National Agency for Prevention of Corruption (NAPC) placed Rabinovich on a published list of people accused of treason, calling him a "collaborator, pro-Russian politician".
+In April 2022, Chesno and the National Agency for Prevention of Corruption (NAPC) placed Rabinovich on a published list of people accused of treason, calling him a "collaborator, pro-Russian politician".

-In July 2022, reports emerged alleging that President Volodymyr Zelenskyy had signed a decree to revoke Rabinovich's Ukrainian citizenship.
-Serhiy Vlasenko (a People's Deputy of Ukraine) posted what he claimed was copy of the decree on his Facebook page.
+In July 2022, reports emerged that President Volodymyr Zelenskyy had signed a decree to revoke Rabinovich's Ukrainian citizenship.
+On 3 November 2022 the Ukrainian parliament officially ended Rabinovich's position as a People's Deputy, because of his loss of Ukrainian citizenship.

-On 3 November 2022 parliament officially terminated the powers of the People's Deputy Rabinovich because of his deprivement of Ukrainian citizenship.
+In July 2023, the State Bureau of Investigation announced that Rabinovich was wanted on suspicion on treason, claiming that he had "made manipulative statements that harmed the sovereignty, territorial integrity and inviolability, state, economic and information security of Ukraine.
+His propaganda activities helped the leadership of the Russian Federation to achieve its military and political goals".